618 Lighthouse Avenue,

 This was a small Spanish style theatre designed by San Francisco architect Mark T. Jorgensen.
 The Grove Theatre opened by T & D Jr. Enterprises in 1925 and had a 2 manual 4 rank style B Wurlitzer.
 The organ was removed in 1950 to an Oakland church, where it remains.
 The theatre suffered a major fire on June 21, 1951 that left only the outside walls and former rear wall of the stage.

 A modern cinema was built into this shell, designed by architectural firm Cantin & Cantin.
 It was again called the Grove Theatre and opened in summer of 1953 with Betty Grable in “The Farmer Takes a Wife”.

-The Grove ceased as a theater in the early 1970s when it became a paint store.
-Though the floor was leveled, the 1950s auditorium was largely intact.
-In the 1990s, the former auditorium was gutted and a second floor installed in the auditorium space with new windows cut into the original 1925 walls.
+The Grove Theatre ceased as a theatre in the early-1970’s when it became a paint store.
+Though the floor was leveled, the 1950’s auditorium was largely intact.
+In the 1990’s, the former auditorium was gutted and a second floor installed in the auditorium space with new windows cut into the original 1925 walls.

-The original Grove was part of the Monterey Peninsula theater chain that also included the Monterey State, Strand, and Monterey theaters.
+The original Grove Theatre was part of the Monterey Peninsula theater chain that also included the Monterey State Theatre, Strand Theatre, and Monterey Theatre.